Models of Negotiation

 - Promote your own objectives as desirable, necessary, ethical, or even inevitable.

 This negotiation approach is adopted when one negotiating partner feels that his own interests are threatened and he does all he can to ensure that the outcome of the negotiation is not suitable to the interests of the other party as well.
-In the bargain, both the parties end up being the loser.
+In the bargain, both parties end up being the loser.

 This type of situation arises when the negotiating partners ignore one another’s needs and the need to hurt each other outweighs the need to find some kind of an acceptable solution.
 This is the most undesirable type of outcome and hence this negotiation approach is best avoided.